nicosli/sr_pago_project/README.md

 ## To do
 In order to improve this web application, it is proposed to create a cron to generate the cache every specific time.
 Similarly, there are areas of opportunity in the user experience on the frontend.

-The testing phase is not implemented yet.
+The testing phase is not implemented yet (PHP Unit) & The PHP MESS Detector to keep the code maintiable.

 Lastly, the project needs to be prepared for deployment to production.